Back to blog

 • Unmistakable romantic symbolism

 Heart-shaped stones look best when the length-to-width ratio falls between 0.90 and 1.10.
-Bezel settings or three-prong arrangements protect the point while showcasing the distinctive shape.
+Bezel settings or three-prong arrangements protect the point while keeping the signature silhouette clearly visible.

 Alternative Center Stones: Blue Sapphires and Colored Gemstones

-While diamonds remain the traditional choice, many couples now explore colored gemstones as center stones.
-Blue sapphires, in particular, have gained significant popularity for their rich color, excellent durability, and distinctive appearance.
+While diamonds remain the traditional choice, many couples are now choosing colored gemstones as their center stone.
+Blue sapphires in particular have gained significant momentum for their rich color, outstanding durability, and distinctive appearance — and they're one of our most requested alternatives at Farsi Jewelers.

 Sapphires rate 9 on the Mohs hardness scale, making them second only to diamonds in durability.
-This hardness means sapphires withstand daily wear exceptionally well.
-The color adds instant personality to your ring, and sapphires often cost significantly less per carat than equivalent diamonds.
+This hardness means sapphires withstand the demands of daily wear exceptionally well over decades of use.
+The color adds instant personality to your ring, and sapphires often cost significantly less per carat than equivalent-quality diamonds — allowing you to prioritize size, setting complexity, or overall design quality.

 Different shapes interact with sapphire's color in unique ways:

-Oval and cushion cuts tend to showcase sapphire color most beautifully, as the faceting retains color saturation throughout the stone.
+Oval and cushion cuts tend to showcase sapphire color most beautifully, as the faceting retains rich color saturation throughout the full face of the stone.

-Round brilliants in sapphire offer excellent sparkle while maintaining rich color, though very light sapphires may appear less saturated in this cut.
+Round brilliants in sapphire deliver excellent sparkle while maintaining deep color.
+Very light sapphires may appear less saturated in this cut, so color grade matters more here.

-Emerald and asscher cuts create sophisticated, regal appearances in sapphire, with the step facets producing elegant flashes of color rather than constant sparkle.
+Emerald and asscher cuts create sophisticated, regal appearances in sapphire.
+The step facets produce elegant sweeping flashes of color rather than constant sparkle — a look that many find more refined.

-Pear and marquise shapes create distinctive, vintage-inspired looks when cut from sapphire, particularly effective for those who want something truly unique.
+Pear and marquise shapes create distinctive, vintage-inspired looks when cut from sapphire, and are particularly effective for those who want something truly uncommon.

-Pink sapphires offer feminine charm with excellent durability.
+Pink sapphires offer feminine warmth with the same excellent durability as blue sapphires.

-Yellow sapphires provide sunny warmth and complement yellow gold beautifully.
+Yellow sapphires provide sunny, warm color that complements yellow gold settings beautifully.

-Morganite (pink beryl) delivers soft blush tones at accessible price points, though it's softer than sapphire.
+Morganite (pink beryl) delivers soft blush tones at accessible price points, though it is softer than sapphire and benefits from a protected setting.

-When choosing colored gemstones, always work with a gemologist who can evaluate quality factors specific to each stone type.
-Color intensity, tone, saturation, and treatment status all affect value and appearance.
+When choosing a colored gemstone, always work with a gemologist who can evaluate quality factors specific to that stone type.
+Color intensity, tone, saturation, and treatment status all significantly affect value and long-term appearance.

-Lab-grown diamonds have transformed the engagement ring market by offering chemically identical diamonds at significantly lower price points.
-These stones possess the same optical, physical, and chemical properties as mined diamonds—they're simply created in controlled laboratory conditions rather than extracted from the earth.
+Lab-grown diamonds have transformed the engagement ring market by offering chemically, optically, and physically identical diamonds at significantly lower price points.
+These stones are created in controlled laboratory conditions rather than extracted from the earth — but they are real diamonds in every meaningful sense, graded using the same standards as mined stones.

 Shape Considerations for Lab-Grown Diamonds

-Every shape discussed above is available in lab-grown diamonds, and they perform identically to their mined counterparts:
+Every shape discussed in this guide is available in lab-grown diamonds, and they perform identically to their mined counterparts:

-Fancy shapes (oval, cushion, pear, marquise, etc.) cost even less per carat in lab-grown options, making larger stones more accessible.
+Fancy shapes — oval, cushion, pear, marquise, and others — cost even less per carat in lab-grown options, making larger, more dramatic stones genuinely accessible.

-High clarity grades come more affordably in lab-grown stones, which matters particularly for emerald and asscher cuts where clarity is emphasized.
+Higher clarity grades come more affordably in lab-grown stones, which matters especially for emerald and asscher cuts where the interior of the stone is fully on display.

 The primary advantage is value.
-Lab-grown diamonds typically cost 60-80% less than equivalent mined diamonds, allowing you to either save significantly or upgrade to a larger or higher-quality stone within the same budget.
+Lab-grown diamonds typically cost 50–70% less than equivalent mined diamonds, allowing you to either save meaningfully or upgrade to a larger stone, a more intricate setting, or a higher clarity grade within your existing budget.

-Understanding center stone shapes provides foundation, but custom design transforms that knowledge into a ring that's uniquely yours.
+Understanding center stone shapes gives you a strong foundation — but custom design is what transforms that knowledge into a ring that is unmistakably yours.
 At Farsi Jewelers, we specialize in bringing individual visions to life through our Farsi 3D Bespoke Method.

-Stock rings force compromise.
+Off-the-shelf rings force compromise.
 Maybe the setting you love only comes with a round center, but you prefer an oval.
-Perhaps the perfect band width isn't available with your chosen stone shape.
-Custom design eliminates these limitations.
+Perhaps the right band width isn't available with your chosen stone shape.
+Custom design eliminates those limitations entirely.

-Shape optimization: We match settings precisely to your chosen stone's proportions, ensuring prongs sit exactly where they should and the band complements rather than competes with your center stone.
+Shape optimization: We match settings precisely to your chosen stone's proportions.
+Prongs sit exactly where they should, and the band complements — rather than competes with — the center stone.

-Proportion perfection: Different hand sizes and finger shapes call for different proportions.
-Custom design lets us adjust band width, stone size, and setting height to flatter your specific hand.
+Proportion to your hand: Different hand sizes and finger shapes call for different proportions.
+Custom design lets us adjust band width, stone size, and setting height to flatter your specific hand rather than a generic average.

-Style synthesis: Want to combine vintage-inspired details with modern lines?
-Prefer a halo on an unusual shape?
-Custom design accommodates any aesthetic direction.
+Style synthesis: Want to combine vintage-inspired milgrain detail with modern clean lines?
+Prefer a halo around an unusual shape?
+Custom design accommodates any direction — even ones you haven't seen done before.

-Our approach begins with consultation.
+Every custom engagement ring begins with a personal consultation.
 We discuss your preferences, lifestyle, and vision.
-Do you work with your hands?
-That might influence setting security.
+Do you work with your hands frequently?
+That may influence setting security.
 Do you prefer dainty or substantial?
-That affects band proportions.
+That shapes band proportions and metal weight.

 Next comes design visualization.
-Using MatrixGold CAD software, we create precise 3D models of your ring.
-You see exactly how your chosen center stone sits in the setting, how light plays through the design, and how proportions balance.
+Using MatrixGold CAD software paired with our 360° ring visualization technology, we build a precise 3D model of your ring and show you exactly how it looks from every angle before anything is made.
+You'll see how your chosen center stone sits in the setting, how light moves through the design, and how all proportions balance — removing all guesswork from the process.

-Finally, our certified in-house bench jewelers craft your piece.
+Finally, our certified in-house bench jewelers craft your piece by hand.
 Every detail receives personal attention, from prong positioning to final polish.

 Popular Custom Requests

-Mixed metal designs allow you to combine rose gold bands with white gold heads, creating personalized color stories.
+Mixed metal designs allow you to combine a rose gold band with a white gold head, or layer yellow and white gold for a personalized color story.

-Unique halo shapes can follow unconventional outlines or incorporate different stone shapes around your center.
+Unique halo configurations can follow unconventional outlines or incorporate different accent stone shapes around your center stone.

-Family stone integration lets you incorporate heirloom diamonds or gemstones into modern settings.
+Family stone integration lets you incorporate heirloom diamonds or meaningful gemstones into a modern custom setting that honors their history.

-Hidden details include secret engravings, birthstones set underneath the center stone, or personalized metalwork visible only to the wearer.
+Hidden personal details include secret engravings, birthstones set beneath the center stone, or personalized metalwork visible only to the wearer.

 Practical Considerations When Choosing Your Shape